Business & Technology

 But cross-platform integration and the direct correlation of threat information are essential for securing today’s networks.
 And that functionality needs to scale across today’s highly distributed networks that include physical and virtual domains, IoT and other endpoint devices, and multi-cloud environments that can include multiple IaaS and SaaS providers.

-As a result, attacks can come from anywhere, originating either inside or outside of one of the network perimeters.
-To detect and respond to these threats today’s NGFW solutions require Advanced Threat Protection capabilities such as Sandboxing and Threat intelligence.
+As a result, attacks can come from anywhere, originating either from inside, sometimes from rouge users but mostly from compromised users or from outside of one of the network perimeters.
+To detect and respond to known and zero day threats today’s NGFW solutions need to run IPS and Anti-Malware capabilities.
+The unknown threats require Advanced Threat Protection capabilities by integrating with sandboxing and other sources that can share threat intelligence.

 Security devices and tools need to be integrated together to scale and adapt to even the most elastic network environments.
-This enables granular visibility of users, IOT devices, cloud applications and access devices end-to-end.
-The complexity of both network infrastructures and the threat landscape requires an integrated Security Fabric that combines easy-to-use, unified management and orchestration, broad visibility, granular control, and centralized compliance capabilities to reduce complexity while enabling next-generation protections such as intent-based security.
+This enables granular visibility of users, IoT devices, cloud applications and access devices end-to-end.
+The complexity of both network infrastructures and the threat landscape requires an integrated Security Fabric that combines easy-to-use, unified management and orchestration, broad visibility, granular control, and centralized compliance capabilities to reduce complexity while protecting the entire attack surface.

 Performance and correlation across distributed networks are still not enough.
 Today’s attacks can begin stealing data or ransoming resources within minutes of breaching a network.
-Security needs to be able to respond to detected threats at digital speeds.
+Security must be able to respond to detected threats at digital speeds.

 Fortinet continues to redefine NGFW deployment based on our security fabric vision of providing broad, automated, and powerful capabilities.